Canon T7i vs Fujifilm X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7i and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T7i and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the X100T have been discontinued, but can regularly be found used on ebay.
 The X100T was replaced by the Fujifilm X100F, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T7i and X100T can be found, respectively, in the Canon T7i Manual (free pdf) or the online Fujifilm X100T Manual.

 So how do things add up?
 Which of the two cameras – the Canon T7i or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.